What happens during a treatment session?

 This depends on the condition being treated.
 Some conditions require only herbal, nutritional or lifestyle consultation, while

-other conditions need to be treated hands on with acupuncture and related therapies such as cupping, gua sha, infrared heat therapy, topical
+others need to be treated hands on with acupuncture and related therapies such as cupping, gua sha, infrared heat therapy, topical

 herbal application and microcurrent.
 The treatment plan will be thoroughly discussed at your first visit and you will have

-plenty of time to ask any questions that you have.
+plenty of time to ask questions.

 Do the needles hurt?